 Targeting Untapped Opportunity

-A little-known incentive from 2017’s federal tax reform has received increased media and investor attention in recent months.
-Opportunity Zones, created to attract private capital to areas that otherwise might not have been as economically viable, have the potential to help revive neighborhoods and communities that commercial and residential development has long largely bypassed.
+An economic development incentive from 2017’s federal tax reform has received increased media and investor attention in recent months.
+Opportunity Zones, created to attract private capital to areas that otherwise might not have been as economically viable, have the potential to help revive communities that commercial and residential development have long largely bypassed.
 Although not part of the public finance market, investors in municipal bonds may still indirectly benefit, as increased private investment has the potential to spark economic activity, attract businesses and residents, and bolster an issuer’s tax base and credit quality.
 Below we discuss what qualifies as an Opportunity Zone, outline guidelines for investing, and highlight where we see the greatest potential portfolio impact.

 What is an Opportunity Zone?